Borrowing Module Overview

 Improved position management: Users can easily transfer their debt from one position to another without having to actually transfer collateral between these positions.
 All positions in this system are composable NFTs.

-The Borrowing module can scale to a wide range of different networks.
+The Borrowing module can scale to a wide range of different networks and stablecoins.

 While the different networks on which the Borrowing module may be deployed for a stablecoin are necessarily inter-connected thanks to bridges, they remain distinct environments.
 Available liquidity and liquidators are not the same across two different chains, and there are some potential risks with having the same protocol deployed on multiple chains.

-The main risk in having the Borrowing module on multiple networks is that liquidations don't behave properly.
+The main risk in having the Borrowing module on multiple networks is that liquidations may not behave properly.
 With less liquidity, there is more slippage and liquidations can be less profitable, increasing the risk that they don't happen.

 To prevent this, each instance of the Borrowing module relies on different parameters chosen by governance.
 For instance, for a same collateral asset on two chains, there may be different amount of agEUR that can be issued on each network: this allows to make sure that liquidations remain profitable on a network based on the available liquidity.